This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 - Choosing the correct breed for your lifestyle.
 I was looking at three different breeds based on my previous background, but I also made sure to research each breed to make sure that breed suited my lifestyle.
 The three breeds I chose were Golden Retriever, Labrador Retriever, and Australian Shepherd.
 All of these breeds are highly intelligent, athletic, and need exercise to stay out of trouble.
 Don’t choose a breed strictly on their nice looks.
 This is a recipe for disaster.
 If you don’t like exercising your dog then an athletic, high-energy dog is probably not for you.

 - Stay away from the pet stores.
-Hopefully most of you already know that many pet stores get their puppies from puppy mills.
+Hopefully, most of you already know that many pet stores get their puppies from puppy mills.
 Puppy mills are horrible places where people churn out puppies like a factory.
-The dogs and puppies are treated very poorly and often the breeding stock never have a chance to leave their tiny cages.
+The dogs and puppies are treated very poorly and often the breeding stock never has a chance to leave their tiny cages.
 It’s a horrible scene.
 If you want to learn more about puppy mills then check out the stop puppy mills website.

 - Backyard Breeders.
 People who breed dogs just for the sake of it or to make a little money.
 It’s not a good idea to pick up your puppy from a backyard breeder mainly because the backyard breeder does not consider possible faults, genetic defects, or whether their breeding stock are a good representative of the breed.